Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Do not stop using a drug prescribed by your physician with the intent to begin a herbal therapy.
 I would suggest you talk to your doctor before you want to begin using any herb.

-Before you consider using holy basil for any health condition, I would suggest that you carefully read this article for the dosage and know how to use the herb for best results.
+Before you consider using holy basil for any health condition, I would suggest that you carefully read this article for the dosage and know how to use the herb for the best results.

 1. Reduced Blood Glucose